LCOGT/banzai-nres/docs/banzai_nres/classification-rv.rst

 - 'FEH': Stellar metallicity [Fe/H] (dex).

-- 'ALPHA': Stellar alpha abundance [:math:`\alpha'/ Fe] (dex).
+- 'ALPHA': Stellar alpha abundance [alpha/Fe] (dex).

-- 'CLASSIFY': Equals 1 if this spectrum was classified, or 0 if the classification was taken from an existing spectrum of this target.
+- 'CLASSIFY': Equals 1 if this spectrum was classified, or 0 if the classification was taken from an previous spectrum of this target.

 Radial Velocity Measurement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~